Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 ### An aside about <span lang="ja-Latn">Uta-awase</span>

-Out of all the types of competition, the most esteemed was to eventually be the poetry match (<span lang="ja">歌合わせ</span> <span lang="ja-Latn">uta-awase</span>).
-At first it was a competition like the others, where the poem was treated as an <em>object</em> to be chosen and presented by the competitor, the poet might not even be present, and more attention was paid to the accompanying costumes and music than the quality of the poetry.[@BrocadeByNight p.
-242]
+Of all the types of competition, poetry matches (<span lang="ja">歌合わせ</span> <span lang="ja-Latn">uta-awase</span>) eventually became the most esteemed.
+At first they were competitions in the same manner as the others, where the poem was treated as an <em>object</em> to be chosen and presented by the competitor, where the poet might not even be present at the event, and more attention was paid to the accompanying costumes and music than the quality of the poetry.[@BrocadeByNight 242]

 The poetry competition was highly ritualized, where the result of a contest was not only about who could compose the better poem; on average, authors of a higher rank were more likely to win.
 In some cases, the winner of a round was decided by convention, and furthermore, some poems could not lose.
-The first poem presented by the Left team, a poem complimenting the host, or a poem by the Emperor himself would <em>at worst</em> result in a draw.[@UtaawaseJudgments p.
-102] At one competition [Emperor <span class="noun" lang="ja-Latn">Uda</span>](https://en.wikipedia.org/wiki/Emperor_Uda) (<span
-lang="ja">宇多天皇</span>) awarded his own poem a draw, stating “how can an imperial poem lose?”[@BrocadeByNight p.
-244]
+The first poem presented by the Left team, a poem complimenting the host, or a poem by the Emperor himself would <em>at worst</em> result in a draw.[@UtaawaseJudgments 102] At one competition [Emperor <span class="noun" lang="ja-Latn">Uda</span>](https://en.wikipedia.org/wiki/Emperor_Uda) (<span lang="ja">宇多天皇</span>) awarded his own poem a draw, stating “how can an imperial poem lose?”[@BrocadeByNight 244]

-Later, during what <span class="noun" lang="ja-Latn">Ito Setsuko</span> terms the “silver age” of <span lang="ja-Latn">uta-awase</span>,[@MuseInCompetition p.
-207] the work of the poet became more important, and poetry competitions were held without the extravagant <span lang="ja-Latn">suhama</span>.
+Later, during what author <span class="noun" lang="ja-Latn">Ito Setsuko</span> terms the “silver age” of <span lang="ja-Latn">uta-awase</span>,[@MuseInCompetition 207] the work of the poet became more important, and poetry competitions were held without the extravagant <span lang="ja-Latn">suhama</span>.
 The competitions became more austere and aware of the world outside the courtly realm; in 1083 a planned grand competition was cancelled as it was thought to be inappropriate given the unrest at the time.[^genpei] Smaller and more intimate competitions were held with poetry as their focus.
 This doesn’t mean that the proceedings were any less elaborate; the largest competition of this type involved nine poets competing over 1500 rounds.

 [^genpei]: i.e., the [<span class="noun" lang="ja-Latn">Genpei</span> war.](https://en.wikipedia.org/wiki/Genpei_War)